 Is Windscribe as good for P2P downloading?
 Not all high-quality VPNs offer turbo-charged torrenting speeds, and some don’t even let users access P2P services.
 So is there anything Windscribe torrenting fans need to know about?
 Read on to find out more.

 Firstly, we need to know whether Windscribe even allows torrenting on its network.
-If not, we can conclude straight away and point you towards VPNs that cater to P2P downloaders.
 Thankfully, there’s no problem here.
 Windscribe is definitely an option where torrents are concerned.

-If you aren’t already familiar with the product, Windscribe is slightly different from traditional VPNs.
-It doesn’t just come with a desktop or smartphone client, but bundles in a browser extension as part of every package.
+Windscribe doesn’t just come with a desktop or smartphone client, but bundles in a browser extension as part of every package.
 The two are designed to be used together, adding an extra layer of privacy and protection against tracking cookies and malware.

 As far as Windscribe torrenting goes, the desktop client is the key tool.
 When you log onto the client, you’ll see a list of available servers.
 But you’ll also notice a little crossed-out P2P icon alongside India, Russia, and South Africa.